-Country risk in Japan is low suggesting a low likelihood that it will be unable and/or unwilling to meet its external debt obligations in a systemic sense.
-Though individual debtor entities can and do default.
-Japan’s elevated government debt to GDP ratio, over 250%, remains a key country risk.
+Country risk in Japan is low, suggesting a low likelihood that it will be unable and/or unwilling to meet its external debt obligations.
+However, individual debtor entities can and do default.
+Japan’s high government debt ratio, at more than 230% of GDP, remains the key country risk.

-Japan is ranked 39th out of a possible 190 on the World Bank’s ease of doing business scorecard, which is below most advanced economies.
-Paying taxes, protecting minority investors and starting a business and trading across borders are relatively easier in Japan compared to other advanced economies.
+Japan is ranked 29th out of a possible 190 on the World Bank’s ease of doing business scorecard, improving 10 places in the latest survey.
+Paying taxes, protecting minority investors, getting credit and starting a business and trading across borders are relatively easier in Japan compared to other advanced economies.

-The risk of expropriation within Japan is low.

-Political risk within Japan is low.
-Prime Minister Abe has an overwhelming majority in parliament, paving the way for greater economic reformation.
+The risk of expropriation in Japan is low, in line with low political risk.
+Prime Minister Abe has an overwhelming majority in parliament, paving the way for continuation of economic reform.
 Japan scores in the top quartile in all areas of governance but underperforms on measures of voice and accountability.